falcosecurity/falcosidekick/README.md

   # hostport: "" # http://{domain or ip}:{port}, if not empty, Loki output is enabled
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   # checkcert: true # check if ssl certificate of the output is valid (default: true)
+  # tenant: "" # Add the tenant header if needed.
+Enabled if not empty

 stan:
   # hostport: "" # nats://{domain or ip}:{port}, if not empty, STAN output is enabled